hamidkhadem/flutter_firebase_todo_app/README.md

 # flutter_firebase_todo_app

-a Todo List Application for Full stafck Developer job role at Excererate The link to the web app: https://flutter-firebase-todo-ap-69e14.web.app/
+a Todo List Application for Full stafck Developer job role at Excererate I deploy the application web on firebase hosting service and that is the URL: https://flutter-firebase-todo-ap-69e14.web.app/

 ## Description: